relaycoder/relaycode/docs/FEATURES-ROADMAP.md

-#### separated file system ops in another file for differentiate concerns
+#### separate file system ops in another file for differentiate concerns

 #### ✅ DONE: should be no type of any/unknown